Positive Ricci curvature through Cheeger deformations: Acknowledgments

-The last author thanks C. Searle and F. Wilhelm for making him aware of this problem.
-The authors thank M. Alexandrino, L. Gomes and M. Mazatto for helpful discussions.
-The last author also thanks the hospitality of Universität zu Köln.
-This work was supported by Funda\c{c}\~ao de Amparo a Pesquisa do Estado de S\~ao Paulo [2017/24680-1 to L.C., 2017/10892-7 and 2017/19657-0 to L.S.]; Coordenação de Aperfeiçoamento de Pessoal de Nível Superior [88882.329041/2019-01 to R.S]; and Conselho Nacional de Pesquisa [404266/2016-9 to L.S.].
+The authors thank the anonymous referee for criticism, comments, and suggestions, which substantially improved the exposition.
+They also thank M. Alexandrino, L. Gomes, M. Mazatto, and D. Fadel for helpful discussions on very early versions of this paper.
+The third-named author expresses gratitude to C. Searle and F. Wilhelm for bringing this problem to his attention, as well as the hospitality of Universität zu Köln.
+This work was supported by Fundação de Amparo à Pesquisa do Estado de São Paulo [2017/24680-1 to L.C., 2017/10892-7 and 2017/19657-0 to L.S.]; Coordenação de Aperfeiçoamento de Pessoal de Nível Superior [88882.329041/2019-01 to R.S and PROEX to L.C]; Conselho Nacional de Pesquisa [404266/2016-9 to L.S.] and the SNSF-Project 200020E\_193062 and the DFG-Priority programme SPP 2026 to L.C.